 Our thoughts are with those who suffered a loss as a result of the recent California wildfires.
 The loss of life and property in the communities hit by these fires is heartbreaking.

-In an effort to assist victims of these devastating fires, we are continuing to work closely with other federal, state and local agencies to assist in recovery issues related to insurance.
+In an effort to assist survivors of these devastating fires, we are continuing to work closely with other federal, state and local agencies to assist in recovery issues related to insurance.

-Please work with your agent, insurer claims adjuster, and insurer with a goal of achieving a settlement that you believe is fair and consistent with your coverage.
-If you have a question about your insurance or a dispute with your insurer, please call us at 1-800-927-4357 or use the Consumer Hotline Chat button below.
+Please work with your insurance agent or broker, claims adjuster, and insurance company with a goal of achieving a settlement that you believe is fair and consistent with your coverage.
+If you have a question about your insurance or a dispute with your insurance company, please call us at 1-800-927-4357 or use the Consumer Hotline Chat button below.
 We hope the guides listed below can help you understand some of the key insurance coverage terms that typically apply, prepare you for the process of making and settling a claim, and help you to avoid some of the pitfalls that can occur along the way.

 Consumer Hotline Chat